jassinghjatt/Nuclear_Neural_Hybrid_Mass_Model/README.md

 ## Contents

-- Main training implementation-STEP_1 (.py files for FFNN, GNN(APPNP), MoE with the actual codes and .ipynb files to apply them on respective data files)
+- Main training implementation-STEP_1 (.py files for FFNN, GNN(APPNP), MoE with the actual codes are in 'src' folder and .ipynb files to apply them on respective data files is in 'notebooks' folder)
-- Input data used(.xlsx files)(nuclei_all.xlsx is the file to be used as an input; it contains data related to Finite Range Droplet Model(FRDM))
+- Input data used(in 'data' folder)(nuclei_all.xlsx is the file to be used as an input; it contains data related to Finite Range Droplet Model(FRDM))

 ## Status